dnzengou/tokenlab/docs/Africa-Token-Lab_Blockchain-for-traceability_022020.md

  industry actors are coming together to invoke from technologists and blockchain strategists [1]:
 • A clear definitions of business problems that call on innovative, human-centered approaches;
 • Data requirements for effective traceability and other business processes;
-• Interoperability of data-sharing systems and, if applicable, payment options for operator along the production line.
+• Interoperability of data-sharing systems and, if applicable, payment options for operators along the production line.
 Let us remind that interoperability illustrates the ability of different computerised systems (even when belonging to different ecosystems) to readily connect and communicate with one another.